jassics/security-study-plan/genai-security-study-plan.md

   - Tool misuse and privilege escalation
   - Agent-to-agent communication security
   - Persistent memory security risks
+  - **Confused deputy attacks** — the classic access-control flaw, back in a new form.
+An agent holding broad delegated credentials can be tricked by any content it reads (an email, a GitHub issue, a retrieved doc, a tool output) into acting with its operator's full authority.
+The February 2026 Cline AI coding-assistant compromise is the worked example: a crafted GitHub issue title triggered an authenticated coding session to install an attacker-controlled package, which then shipped as an official update to roughly 4,000 developer machines (Confused Deputy Attacks on Autonomous AI Agents, CSA AI Safety Initiative, 2026 — note: published as unofficial AI-assisted research, so treat the incident detail as secondary sourcing)
+  - Skill-layer risks: agent "skills" execute with the host agent's full privileges and are distributed through registries with weak provenance — see AST01 Malicious Skills and AST02 Supply Chain Compromise, both rated Critical ([OWASP Agentic Skills Top 10 v0.5](https://owasp.org/www-project-agentic-skills-top-10/)).
+Covered in depth in the [Agentic AI](#agentic-ai) section below

 - [ ] **Securing AI Agents**
   - Principle of least privilege for agents
   - Action validation and approval workflows
   - Monitoring agent behavior and decisions
   - Secure tool integration patterns
+  - Read the mitigation playbooks in [OWASP Agentic AI — Threats and Mitigations v1.0](https://genai.owasp.org/resource/agentic-ai-threats-and-mitigations/), organised across agent design, memory, planning & autonomy, tool use, and deployment & operations

+- [ ] **Agent Identity & Delegated Authorization (emerging, live gap area)**
+  - Why OAuth 2.0 breaks down here: it assumes a deterministic client, but an agent's action plan is generated at runtime, so a bearer token can no longer be read as evidence of user intent
+  - [Agentic JWT (A-JWT): A Secure Delegation Protocol for Autonomous AI Agents (arXiv:2509.13597, Sep 2025)](https://arxiv.org/abs/2509.13597) — proposes binding each agent action to a cryptographically verifiable user intent and a chained delegation assertion, with per-agent proof-of-possession keys to stop replay and in-process impersonation
+  - Related reading: non-human identity management, workload identity, and short-lived scoped credentials for agents

 **Hands-on Practice:**
 - [ ] Build a simple AI agent with security controls
 - [ ] Test agent behavior under various scenarios
 - [ ] Implement monitoring for agent actions
+- [ ] Reproduce a confused-deputy scenario in a sandbox: give a test agent a broad token, feed it attacker-controlled content through a tool output, and observe what it does

 ---